 Custom Routes

 Nile's REST interface is a standard Hono app.
-After creating your server, you can add custom routes directly on the Hono instance for things Nile doesn't handle through the service/action model — webhooks, OAuth callbacks, health checks, or any traditional HTTP endpoint.
+After creating your server, you can add custom routes directly on the Hono instance for things Nile doesn't handle through the service/action model, such as webhooks, OAuth callbacks, health checks, or any traditional HTTP endpoint.

 Accessing the Hono App